 our promises

 Courage starts with getting comfortable with being uncomfortable.
 We view conflict as a necessary ingredient for change.
 We turn toward difficult conversations, responding from a place of centredness and choosing our words with care.
 We own our mistakes, focusing on getting it right rather than being right.
-We trust our instincts, leading fearlessly by example.
-We show up authentically and ask for what we need so that you can too.
+We lead by example and show up authentically, asking for what we need so that you can too.

 we choose courage over comfort

 We share a sense of curiosity about the world in which we live.
 We remain open to new perspectives and can hold seemingly paradoxical views.
-We believe we can both be right.
 We like to ask questions, and are comfortable living in the questions posed to us.
 We echo the sentiment that all knowledge is imperfect.
 As lifelong learners, we embrace not only the process of learning, but also unlearning and relearning.

 curiosity gives us life

-Acts of kindness create opportunities for meaningful connection and remind us of our shared humanity.
+Small acts create opportunities for meaningful connection and remind us of our shared humanity.
 We talk to you not about you, positioning you as the key decision-maker and an integral part of your team.
-We treat you with dignity and hold you in the highest regard.
-We practice tenderness and generosity whilst modeling a clear set of boundaries with our time, space and energy.
+We are generous and model a clear set of boundaries with our time, space and energy.
 We honour your lived experiences, celebrate our individual differences and warmly welcome you as you are.

 look out for not-so-random acts of kindness